JmThrCreator/easy-notice-board/README.md

 All the assets can be edited to create a look to your liking; you will find them in static/assets.

 If the icons look small or big and vertically uncentered, this can be solved by adjusting the zoom setting on your browser.

-## Compatibility

-Tested for Windows 10 and 11.